Tens of thousands flee western Canada wildfires

 Those crews were remaining to erect defenses from the flames, while water bombers have been seen flying low over the city, with the Canadian military also helping out.

+Tony Whitford, a former commissioner for the Northwestern Territories and a longtime resident of Yellowknife, arrived in the city of Calgary on one of the first flights out and gave the evacuation high marks.

+"My compliments to them all," Whitford, who is 82 and wheelchair-bound, said of the organizers.
+"It's so complex -- 20,000 people -- it's incredible.
+It went smoothly."

 Several towns and Indigenous communities were evacuated earlier.
-The flight from Yellowknife means half the population of the near-Arctic territory has been displaced.
+The exodus from Yellowknife means half the population of the near-Arctic territory has been displaced.

-Martha Kanatsiak, who has lived in Yellowknife for 28 years, arrived late Friday in the Alberta metropolis of Calgary.
+Martha Kanatsiak, who has lived in Yellowknife for 28 years, arrived late Friday in Calgary.

 "I'm okay, but I feel sad and depressed and worried.
 I never saw something like this," the 59-year-old Inuit retiree told AFP.